Monday, August 30, 2010

 DOCTOR FRANKENSTEIN'S DISCO PARTY - JOHNNY WAKELIN

-Johnny Wakelin came from Sussex England and had 2 major hits in the 1970s "Black Superman" and "In Zaire".
-Both songs were about boxing legend Cassius Clay (Muhammad Ali).
 What do you do when you run out of boxing ideas and want a third hit, hmmm?
 Cash in on the disco craze and go for the lamest lyrics ever!

 Johnny decided to take a very catchy unknown instrumental disco riff and get some buddies to write new English lyrics hence "Doctor Frankenstein's Disco Party".
 The music was originally written by Harold Faltermeier of "Axel-F" fame - the theme for the movie "Beverly Hills Cop".